Who is AARCC?

 The Asian American Resource and Cultural Center (AARCC, pronounced “ark”) is one of the seven Centers for Cultural Understanding and Social Change and officially opened in spring of 2005 as a result of student efforts to ensure that UIC supports the needs of Asian Americans.
 Located in Room 101 of Taft Hall (826 South Halsted Street), AARCC offers a modest yet lively space where students, staff, and faculty can use computers, take a break and engage with others, study with student peers, borrow from our lending library, and seek advice, guidance, and resources.

 AARCC staff and their work are informed by theories of critical race, student development, community engagement, and leadership development.
-As of fall 2017, Asian Americans and Pacific Islanders make up 23% of undergraduates, 19% of the total student body, and 14% of faculty and staff at UIC.
+As of fall 2020, Asian Americans and Pacific Islanders make up 21% of undergraduates, 18% of the total student body, and 14% (fall 2019) of faculty and staff at UIC.
 AARCC is dedicated to educating the general campus about this diverse community.

 AARCC promotes the intellectual and personal growth of UIC students, staff, and faculty; advocates for greater access, equity, and inclusion of Asian Americans; and educates the UIC community about Asian Americans.